Def-Try/python-mommy/README.md

 # Configuration

+if you use unstandart interpreter, you can set it with environment variable
+* `PYTHON_MOMMYS_INTERPRETER` - what interpreter to use for you~ (default "python/python3/py")

 Mommy will read the following environment variables to make her messages better for you~ ❤️

 * `PYTHON_MOMMYS_LITTLE` - what to call you~ (default: "girl")